lmiddleton300/-DDoS_Attack_Sequence.md/DDoS_Attack_Sequence.md

 BotNet->>WebServer: DDoS attack
 BotNet->>WebServer: DDoS attack
-WebServer->>Firewall: informs the firewall about the high cpu usage and high bandwidth use Firewall->>BotNet: Firewall notices unusual traffic and low bandwidth availability so it shuts down the ports where its receiving the traffic
+WebServer->>Firewall: informs the firewall about the high cpu usage and high bandwidth use Firewall->>BotNet: Deep inspection of packets along with low bandwidth availability causes firewall to block ports and ip addresses.
 ```